stacklane/docs/🗄/Article/scripting/models.md

 Lists of embedded values may also be used to retain only `N` recent values, where `N` is the maximum size defined for the embedded list.

-This works in a way similar to circular buffers: once a list fills its allocated space, it makes room for new embedded entries by overwriting the oldest value in the list.
+This works in a way similar to circular buffers or an LRU cache: once a list fills its allocated space, it makes room for new embedded entries by overwriting the oldest value in the list.